otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 untrusted Prekey Server for Bob's prekey messages.
 These prekey messages have previously been stored in the Prekey Server by Bob.

+Although this spec defines behavior for the server (for example, in regard to how prekeys should be validated) a client should not rely on this prescribed behavior when a misbehavior could potentially affect the security of the protocol.
+To this reason we include verifications that must be performed by a client even though the server is expected to perform similar verifications.

+We expect a server to behave in certain conditions (store our prekey messages, give them to who ask, not give them to tho people, give them one prekey for each of our devices).
+Writing this in the spec won't hurt.

 This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey messages.